What is Cytomegalovirus and why do you need to know about it?

 More about CMV Action

-CMV Action has a wide range of free resources for families and to help health professionals to explain the virus and prevention methods in an easy and practical way available at www.cmvaction.org.uk
+CMV Action has a wide range of free resources for families and helps health professionals to explain the virus and prevention methods in an easy and practical way available at www.cmvaction.org.uk

 If you have any concerns about your risk of CMV please contact your midwife or GP.
 Remember that 24/7 video GP access and counselling services are included with Simplyhealth Plans, so there’s a qualified professional waiting at the end of the phone to offer practical advice and emotional support 24/7, should you need it.